-Naturally, this has attracted the attention of ufologists.
-Nowadays, however, few people believe the Hessdalen lights are a result of UFO activity by extraterrestrial visitors.
+Naturally, this world famous light display has attracted the attention of ufologists and UFO news sources over the years.
+Nowadays, however, few people believe the Hessdalen lights are the result of UFO activity by extraterrestrial visitors.
 Nevertheless, the phenomenon does raise the question as to how many apparent UFO sighting in the past have been a result of similar puzzling natural events.
-Like the one regularly observed in the valley of Hessdalen.

 Hessdalen Lights Mystery